rancher/elemental-toolkit/docs/content/en/docs/Customizing/runtime_persistent_changes.md

 ## Transient changes

-To apply transient changes, it's possible to boot a cOS derivative in read/write mode by specifying `rd.cos.debugrw` [see here for more details](../../reference/immutable_rootfs).
+To apply transient changes, it's possible to boot a Elemental derivative in read/write mode by specifying `rd.cos.debugrw` [see here for more details](../../reference/immutable_rootfs).
 This allows to do any change and will persist into the active/passive booting system (does NOT apply for recovery).
 Altough this methodology should be only considered for debugging purposes.

 ## Persist changes with Cloud init files

 Note: The following applies only to derivatives with {{<package package="utils/installer" >}} at version `0.17` or newer

-cOS allows to apply a set of commands, or cloud-init steps, during upgrade, deploy, install and reset in the context of the target image, in RW capabilities.
+Elemental allows to apply a set of commands, or cloud-init steps, during upgrade, deploy, install and reset in the context of the target image, in RW capabilities.
 This allows to carry on changes during upgrades on the target image without the need to re-build or have a custom derivative image.

 All the configuration that we want to apply to the system will run each time we do an upgrade, a reset or an installation on top of the new downloaded image (in case of upgrade) or the image which is the target system.